vitest-dev/vitest/docs/config/index.md

 - **Default:** `process.env.CI`
 - **CLI:** `--headless`

-Run browser in a `headless` mode.
+Run the browser in a `headless` mode.
 If you are running Vitest in CI, it will be enabled by default.

 ### clearMocks